Glazer ownership of Manchester United

 Most of the capital used by Glazer to purchase Manchester United came in the form of loans, the majority of which were secured against the club's assets, incurring interest payments of over £60 million per annum.
 The remainder came in the form of PIK loans (payment in kind loans), which were later sold to hedge funds.
 Manchester United was not liable for the PIKs, which were held by Red Football Joint Venture and were secured on that company's shares in Red Football (and thus the club).
 The interest on the PIKs rolled up at 14.25% per annum.
 Despite this, the Glazers did not pay down any of the PIK loans in the first five years they owned the club.
 In January 2010, the club carried out a successful £500 million bond issue, and by March 2010, the PIKs stood at around £207 million.
 The PIKs were eventually paid off in November 2010 by unspecified means.
 In August 2012, as part of further refinancing, the Glazers sold a number of shares in Manchester United in an initial public offering (IPO) on the New York Stock Exchange (NYSE).

 Some Manchester United fans opposed Glazer's takeover of the club, particularly once they realised the level of debt that the club would have to take on after having been debt-free for so many years.
+Due to this fans took to the streets to protest against the Glazers.
 Disgruntled fans launched the football club F.C.
 United of Manchester in 2005, which entered the North West Counties Football League and played in the sixth tier National League North from 2015 to 2019.
-Since 2005, the Manchester United Supporters' Trust has been working on a way of returning ownership of the club to supporters; in 2010, they met with a group of wealthy Manchester United fans – dubbed the "Red Knights" – to discuss a billion-pound takeover bid.
-However, the bid fell through when the Red Knights refused to meet the Glazers' valuation of the club.
+Since 2005, the Manchester United Supporters' Trust have worked on ways of returning ownership of the club to supporters, including a failed attempt in 2010 purchase the club in a billion-pound takeover bid alongside a group of wealthy Manchester United fans dubbed the "Red Knights".
+Other organizations such as the Independent Manchester United Supporters' Association and The 1958 have made additional attempts to varying success.